ttscoff/doing/README.md

         wrap_width: 0
         date_format: '%F %_I:%M%P'
         template: '%date | %title%note'

+The `title` key is optional, it only affects output options like HTML where there's a page title shown.
+If it's missing, the title will be generated from an appropriate combination of section or tag filters.

 The `section` key is the default section to pull entries from.
 Count and section can be overridden at runtime with the `-c` and `-s` flags.
 Setting `section` to `All` will combine all sections in the output.